thomashancock/TORCH_Data_Processor/README.md

 This section gives a list of known bugs which require attention.
 The reporter's initials should be put in brackets after the item.

-* If block/file is dumped, ensure current WordBundle should be cleared (THH)
+* If block/file is dumped, current WordBundle should be cleared (THH)
 * "Invalid Datatype" Error has TDC ID = 100 for all occurrences (THH)